gshipley/enterprise_training/AdminTraining.md

 	# echo $KEY

-Configure the ownership, permissions, and SELinux context for the key we created.
+Configure the ownership, permissions, and SELinux context for the key we created:

 	# restorecon -v /etc/rndc.* /etc/named.*
 	# chown -v root:named /etc/rndc.key
 	# chmod -v 640 /etc/rndc.key

-##**Create fowards.conf configuration file for host name resolution**
+##**Create fowarders.conf configuration file for host name resolution**

 The DNS forwarding facility of BIND can be used to create a large site-wide cache on a few servers, reducing traffic over links to external nameservers.
 It can also be used to allow queries by servers that do not have direct access to the Internet, but wish to look up exterior names anyway.
 Forwarding occurs only on those queries for which the server is not authoritative and does not have the answer in its cache.

 Create a forwards.conf file with the following commands:

+**The forwarders.conf file is available on the lab support website**

 	# echo "forwarders { 8.8.8.8; 8.8.4.4; } ;" >> /var/named/forwarders.conf
 	# restorecon -v /var/named/forwarders.conf